What is the main source of law authorising this entity form?

 Main costs, including registration and similar fees (excluding legal fees)

-Excluding legal and notaries’ fees, main cost is the registration tax, the amount of which is 1.44% of paid-in capital in case Chusik Hoesa which is incorporated in Seoul or nearby area, or 0.48% in other area.
+Excluding legal and notaries' fees, the main cost is the registration tax, the amount of which is 1.44% of paid-in capital in the case of a Chusik Hoesa incorporated in Seoul or nearby area, or 0.48% in another area.

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?